 But did he ever really exist?

 It is certainly a startling question; so startling, in fact, that for two millennia hardly anyone even thought to ask it.
-Christianity dominated the world for most of that time, and the historical existence of their savior was taken as a given fact which no one dared dispute.
+Christianity dominated Western scholarship for most of that time, and the historical existence of their savior was taken as a given fact which no one dared dispute.

 However, that assumption is now being challenged.
 In the 20th century, the absolute power of religion over society finally began to wane, and the result has been something of a renaissance in academic circles, with critical textual analysis being brought to bear on the Bible for the first time.
 This approach has already brought us a wealth of understanding of the origins of the Bible, especially the Old Testament (see “Let the Stones Speak“).
 As of yet, however, the origins of the New Testament have not been as thoroughly explored.
 While the prevailing opinion among the community of scholars is that Jesus did exist, that opinion is based more on assumption and tradition than a thorough survey of the evidence.